Chehel Shahid Rural District

 Chehel Shahid Rural District (دهستان چهل شهيد) is in Dalkhani District of Ramsar County, Mazandaran province, Iran.
 Its capital is the village of Chalakrud.
 The previous capital of the rural district was the village of Galesh Mahalleh, now the city of Dalkhani.

 Demographics

 Population

 At the time of the 2006 National Census, the rural district's population (as a part of the Central District) was 9,584 in 2,707 households.
 There were 8,867 inhabitants in 2,800 households at the following census of 2011.
 The 2016 census measured the population of the rural district as 9,462 in 3,228 households.
 The most populous of its 52 villages was Kalayeh Bon, with 1,409 people.

-After the 2016 census, the rural district was separated from the district in the formation of Dalkhani District.
+In 2019, the rural district was separated from the district in the formation of Dalkhani District.